ssurananitish/Video-Game-Sales-Analysis/README.md

 - Rating

-The visualizations for this dataset were performed on the following data - [Video Game Sales](https://www.kaggle.com/gregorut/videogamesales)
+The Seaborn visualization for this dataset were performed on the following data - [Video Game Sales](https://www.kaggle.com/gregorut/videogamesales)

-The models were built using the enhanced dataset available at - [Video Game Sales with Ratings](https://www.kaggle.com/rush4ratio/video-game-sales-with-ratings)
+The Plotly visulization and Machine Learning models were built using the enhanced dataset available at - [Video Game Sales with Ratings](https://www.kaggle.com/rush4ratio/video-game-sales-with-ratings)